-As of September 2017, LMU is concluding the first phase of brand development, culminating in three significant deliverables from our brand development partner, SimpsonScarborough; (1) the results of the qualitative market research study; (2) the results of the quantitative market research study; (3) the LMU brand platform.
-These three outcomes will be submitted to the university by January 2018; they are a result of the intensive intake, discovery, and analysis activities that have been in process since Fall 2016.
-In 2018, the second phase, creative development, will begin.
+In 2017, LMU concluded the first phase of brand development, culminating in three significant deliverables from our brand development partner, SimpsonScarborough; (1) the results of the qualitative market research study; (2) the results of the quantitative market research study; (3) the LMU brand platform.
+In 2018, Marketing and Communications presented the research and brand platform to the LMU community for feedback, and began preliminary creative development work.

 What are the phases of brand development?

 Phase one is the research, engagement, and discovery phase, characterized by qualitative and quantitative research studies of internal and external constituents.
 At the end of the first phase, market research findings will provide the basis for the university brand platform, a set of recommendations, messages, and competitive findings that define the brand and brand strategy.
 Phase two consists of a creative exploration and development, resulting in a design framework that visually articulates our brand.
 LMU will also undertake a refresh of its visual identity system, including its logo, typographic, and color guidelines.
 In parallel, we will conduct integration studies of our brand extensions, namely Loyola Law School, KXLU, and LMU Athletics.
 The goal is to devise a system in which the university’s parent brands, sub-brands, and brand extensions are aligned and integrated.
 The third and final phase is brand activation.
 This consists of landmark marketing campaigns that reintroduces the university to the local, regional, and national marketplace, powered by the messaging and visuals of the newly developed brand platform.

 Is the University of Silicon Beach our brand?